blakeembrey/writing/contents/articles/contributing-to-open-source/index.md

 ## Completion

 Now you are likely done.
-Depending on the repo and repo owner(s), it could take anywhere from a few minutes to a few weeks for your pull request to be reviewed.
+Depending on the repo and repo owner(s), it could take anywhere from a few minutes to a few months for your pull request to be reviewed.
 It won't always be perfect, and it may be denied.
 In the case of your pull request being denied, check out the feedback - it'll usually be really useful and maybe even give you an idea of where to go from there.
 If not, there are always more repos in need of contributors.